lop-Louis/northbook/docs/facilitation.md

 # Facilitation Techniques

+<a href="#silent-brainstorming" data-primary-action>Pick a facilitation pattern and run it in your next session</a>

 What: Small, plug‑and‑play patterns for focused, inclusive sessions and faster group decisions.
 Why: Prevents drift, balances voices, and converts meetings into clear outcomes instead of vague discussion.
 When: Kickoffs, retros, prioritization, brainstorming, or anytime alignment feels slow or uneven.